Featured image of post Creating a short link service using Cloudflare Workers KV

 Lastly, you’ll want to set use your own domain for the Worker.

-In the Worker, go to Settings > Triggers and click the Add Custom Domain button.
+In the Worker, go to Settings > Domains & Routes and click + Add.

 Wait a few minutes and then it should be live!